crush-157/serverless-saga/README.md

 Another point to note is that functions (and their containers) are _ephemeral_.
 You shouldn't try to store any state within a function.
 If you need to persist data, your function should write that to an external store of some kind.

+The code of the FDK's is available on
+GitHub.

+For example you can look at the code of the [Ruby FDK](https://github.com/fnproject/fdk-ruby).

 ### Using an FDK
 To create a function using one of the FDKs, click on the link below to go to a tutorial for the language of your choice: